-Daylight: Another aspect of 'site' to consider is sunlighting and daylighting, and the impact your project could have on the daylight received in your garden, home and within the extension itself, as well as any impacts on your neighbours' light.
+Sunlight and Daylight: Another aspect of 'site' to consider is sunlighting and daylighting, and the impact your project could have on the daylight received in your garden, home and within the extension itself, as well as any impacts on your neighbours' light.
 Observe how the different areas of the home are lit at different times of the day and year and how this might be impacted - for the better or for the worse - by the proposed development.

 Ground Level: If there is a difference between your plot and external ground levels then this may increase the impact of your extension on the daylight and privacy of your neighbour.
-In cases where the level difference between properties is particularly significant you may be required to either: a) reduce the maximum height of your extension or b) set in your extension from the boundary c) alter or restrict external ground level.
+In cases where the level difference between properties is particularly significant you may be required to either: a) reduce the maximum height of your extension or b) increase the separation between the extension and the neighbor's house or c) alter or restrict external ground level.